Looking for the perfect one day in Calgary itinerary? We’ve got you covered!

 Late Afternoon at the Heritage Park

 This is a unique museum – a living history museum and park in Calgary.
-This heritage park is one of the most visited sites in Canada, and is perfect for families with young children, couples and solo travelers alike.
+This heritage park is one of the most visited sites in Canada and is perfect for families with young children, couples, and solo travelers.

-Inside the park, you will find historical buildings that were transported and reserved here.
-You will be welcomed by people in vintage clothing from the 17th century to the 1950s.
+Inside the park, you will find historical buildings transported and reserved here.
+You will be welcomed by people in vintage clothing from the 17th and 1800s to the 1950s.

-There are antique automobiles including horse-drawn vehicles, and a museum showcasing the story of industrialization in the province.
+There are antique automobiles, including horse-drawn vehicles, and a museum showcasing the province’s industrialization story.
 That’s the Heritage Park for you – fun, vintage and informative.

 You can also learn about the history of Indigenous people and the Hudson’s Bay Company.
-There are tapis and other items (like cookware, fur, and cots) laid out outdoors for guests to enjoy.
+There are tipis and other items (like cookware, fur, and cots) laid out outdoors for guests to enjoy.
 The Gasoline Alley Museum (located near the Village entrance) is a must-visit.

 You can expect to spend around 3-5 hours here.
-The entry fee is $27 CAD per adult for single-day admission, including ride access and the Gasoline Alley Museum.
-You can also purchase 2 days or summer and annual pass at discounted prices.
+The entry fee is CAD 27 per adult for single-day admission, including ride access and the Gasoline Alley Museum.
+You can also purchase a 2-day summer or annual pass at discounted prices.

 Dinner and signing off for the day

-Here are a couple of options for dining in Calgary.
+Here are more options for dining in Calgary.

-Inglewood, located on the east of the city center and East Village is perfect craft beer lovers.
-Once upon a time, Inglewood was home to the Calgary Malting and Brewing Company aka the Brewery Flats.
+Inglewood, located east of the city center and East Village, is perfect for craft beer lovers.
+Once upon a time, Inglewood was home to the Calgary Malting and Brewing Company, the Brewery Flats.
 Opt for dining at Ol’ Beautiful Brewing Co. or High Line Brewing.

 More Places to visit in Calgary

-If you are short on time and just want to see the site, you can pay a quick visit and get pictures taken from the outside lobby where international flags from Olympics participants are kept.
-You can see the ski lifts from a distance, or when you drive out to Banff from Calgary.
+If you are short on time and want to see the site, you can pay a quick visit and get pictures taken by the compound with all international flags from Olympic participants.
+You can see the ski lifts from a distance or when you drive out to Banff from Calgary.

 Alberta has seven signature products – bison, beef, canola, honey, Saskatoon berries, root vegetables, and Red Fife Wheat.
 So booking a food tour to experience the local delicacies would be a great idea.

-Most food tours last about 3 – 3.5 hours, which includes tasting different staple food items from various restaurants.
+Most food tours last about 3 – 3.5 hours, which includes hopping and tasting different staple food items from different restaurants.

 River-Front, Segway Tours & Eau Claire Park

-A wonderful way to experience the river-front of Calgary is to take a segway tour.
-The River Valley adventure group located in the Riverfront area, provides training and conducts the segway tours in the river-valley area.
+A wonderful way to experience the riverfront of Calgary is to take a segway tour.
+The River Valley Adventure group, located in the Riverfront area, provides training and conducts segway tours in the river valley area.
 It’s a fun way to explore the city.

-If you wish to explore on your own, head to Eau Claire Park, which is a delightful green space where you can hang out, read a book, and relax.
+If you wish to explore independently, head to Eau Claire Park, a delightful green space where you can hang out, read a book, and relax.
 Prince Island Park is also located in the neighborhood.

-Scotiabank Saddledome is an indoor arena, which is also home to Calgary Flames of the NHL.
+Scotiabank Saddledome is an indoor arena also home to the Calgary Flames of the NHL.
 It is located in Stampede Park in the southeast end of downtown Calgary.
 It is one of the most recognizable structures in the city.

-Exploring the Canadian Rockies for a day or road-tripping from Calgary
+Exploring Canadian Rockies for a day trip or more from Calgary

 - Day 1 – Explore Calgary

 - Day 2 – Drive from Calgary to Banff, driving time 1 hour.
 Head to Banff town and check into your hotel.
-Explore the areas nearby – Sulphur mountains, Banff Gondola, Vermillion Lakes, Bow Falls, and Fairmont Banff Springs.
+Explore nearby areas – Sulphur Mountains, Banff Gondola, Vermillion Lakes, Bow Falls, and Fairmont Banff Springs.
 Read Banff Trip Inspiration

-- Day 3 – Take the less traveled and winding Bow Valley Parkway, from Banff to reach Lake Louise.
+- Day 3 – Take the less traveled and winding Bow Valley Parkway from Banff to reach Lake Louise.
 If you are into hiking, stop at Johnston Canyon.
 Explore Lake Louise and stay there for the night.
-Hike in Lake Louise, or canoe in the pristine waters.
+Hike in Lake Louise or canoe in the pristine waters.
 Stop by (or stay at) the Fairmont Chateau Lake Louise for dinner!
-Read about the scenic lakes in the country

-- Day 4 – 5 – Drive to Jasper National Park from Lake Louise, taking one of the scenic routes in the Canadian Rockies, this will be a road trip to remember!
-Here is a detailed Banff 5 day itinerary
+- Day 4 & 5 – Drive to Jasper National Park from Lake Louise, taking one of the scenic routes in the Canadian Rockies; this will be a road trip to remember!

-- Stay at least for 2 days in Jasper to visit the town, and natural attractions like Pyramid and Patricia lakes, Icefields Parkway, and Athabasca Falls/Glacier, Maligne Canyon, Sunwapta Falls to name a few.
+- Stay at least 2 days in Jasper to visit the town and natural attractions like Pyramid and Patricia lakes, Icefields Parkway, Athabasca Falls/Glacier, Maligne Canyon, and Sunwapta Falls, to name a few.